mmateenm90/Amazon-Forest-Dataset/README.md

 a.
 Create an empty Spatial grid of 500m cell size, with the data extent of Amazon basin boundary

 b.
-Dis-aggregate the input raster of variable data to approximately 500m cell size
+Disaggregate the input raster of variable data to approximately 500m cell size

 c.
-Transfer the values of the data from dis-aggregated raster file to empty Spatial Grid
+Transfer the values of the data from disaggregated raster file to empty Spatial Grid

 ## R processing